MarkBaker/GeneratorFunctionExamples/Generator_Functions.md

 It's always nice to know how far may cats have travelled on their daily journeys (or that I've walked when I go out hiking), and again I use my `reduce()` function - combined with the mapper to add the distance between trackpoints - to calculate the total distance travelled.
 As long as I've used the mapper to add a distance property to the trackpoint data, I can then use `reduce()` with a callback that simply sums all those distance properties to give a total distance; but the order of the calls is important.

 ```
+// Create our initial Generator to read the gpx file
 $gpxReader = new GpxReader\GpxHandler($gpxFilename);

+// Set the mapper to calculate the distance between a trackpoint and the previous trackpoint
 $distanceCalculator = new GpxReader\Helpers\DistanceCalculator();

+// Reduce our trackpoint set from the gpx file (mapping the distance as we go) and summing the results to calculate the total distance travelled
 $totalDistance = reduce(
     map([$distanceCalculator, 'setDistance'], $gpxReader->getElements('trkpt')),
     function($runningTotal, $value) {